ldai0199/ldai0199_9103_tut3_Major_Project/README.md

 - ***Nicholas*** uses mouse movement to incorporate interactivity.
 As the mouse moves across the page, the colors change to simulate the transition from day to night, creating a dynamic and immersive experience.

-- ***Joyya*** employs the millis() function to time events and animations.
-Her approach synchronizes the movement of buildings and the ocean over time, offering a cohesive and rhythmic visual presentation.
+- ***Joyya*** uses the millis() function to animate the sky shapes, river, and reflections, making them rotate and move at different frequencies.
+This approach creates a synchronized yet dynamic visual experience.

 In contrast, my animation focuses on the continuous, natural motion of the lines using Perlin noise.
 How I acheive this is as follows (You can find examples of images that influence my inspiration below.):